Seyedhosseinzadeh/SUCP/README.md

 - You have to install the required libraries

 ## To run the code
-You need just run the `recommendation.py` and enter data-name and beta value, like this: ' gowalla 0.7 '
+You need just run the `recommendation.py` then enter data-name and beta value, like this: ' gowalla 0.7 '

 - To change the dataset, you have to write its name in the `recommendation.py`.
 - Note that use 0.7 for the Gowalla beta and 0.8 for the Yelp betta, according to the paper.